Climate Policy Elites' Twitter Interactions across Nine Countries: Abstract

 \section{Abstract}

-We identified the Twitter accounts of 941 climate change policy actors across nine countries, and collected their activities from 2017–2022, totalling 48 million activities from 17,700 accounts at different organizational levels.
-There is considerable temporal and cross-national variation in how prominent climate-related activities were, but all national policy systems generally responded to climate-related events, such as climate protests, in a similar manner.
+Social media is an important space for interactions between climate policy actors, with a burgeoning literature recognizing them as critical platforms of political contestation.
+We identified Twitter accounts associated with 904 climate change policy actors across nine countries, and collected their activities from 2017–2022, totalling 40 million activities from 16,086 accounts at different organizational levels.
+We studied these actors and their interactions as a polycentric governance system, emphasizing how boundary blurring between the public and private on social media platforms uniquely shapes the online policy process.
+Initial results show there is considerable temporal and cross-national variation in how prominent climate-related activities were, but all national policy systems generally responded to climate-related events, such as climate protests, in a similar manner.
 Examining patterns of interaction within and across countries, we find that these national policy systems rarely directly interact with one another, but are connected through consistently engaging with the same content produced by accounts of international organizations, climate activists, and researchers.

-\textbf{Keywords:} policy networks, climate change, polycentric governance, social media affordances, transnational organization
+{Keywords:} policy networks, climate change, polycentric governance, social media affordances, transnational organization

 \pagenumbering{arabic} \onehalfspacing